Debbcwing/TempSizeMod/README.md

 <br/><br/>
 ## Experiments
-Using the standard model, we conduct two numerical experiments:<br/>
+Using the standard model, we conducted two numerical experiments:<br/>
 1. a projection based on Representative Climate Pathways (RCPs) issued by IPCC
 2. a sensitivity analysis for the two thermal traits, $T_{opt}$ and $\sigma_T$ in different warming (i.e., RCP by IPCC) scenarios